Ballroom Dance Instructor Certification

 Ballroom Dance in the United States

-The popularity of ballroom dance has grown since 2000.
-The popularity of dancing television shows, such as “Dancing with the Stars” and “So You Think You Can Dance” increased the awareness of ballroom dancing to people across the United States.
+The popularity of ballroom dance is, in part, due to the popularity of dancing television shows, such as “Dancing with the Stars” and “So You Think You Can Dance” increasing the awareness of ballroom dancing to people across the United States.

 The United States has several organizations dedicated to ballroom dance.
 USA Dance, a branch of the International Dance Sport Federation (IDSF), is an organization dedicated to improving the quality of ballroom dancing in the United States.
 USA Dance, which governs national dance competitions and athletes, boasts more than 100 chapters across the nation.